Seasons at the allotment: October 2022 | ITV News

 The first ten months of 2022 are the warmest on record, but will that mean it takes the top spot from 2014?
 We will wait and see what the last two months of the year bring us.

-Some higher ground in the west of the Tyne Tees region saw above average rainfall after the feed of cloud and rain from the Atlantic led to some heavy downpours.
+Some areas in the west saw above average rainfall after the feed of cloud and rain from the Atlantic led to some heavy downpours.

 By the end of October, you’d expect rainfall amounts to be at 83% of their long-term average for the whole year.